 On appeal, the Court of Appeal, 2019 ONCA 107, also gave its endorsement to the judge’s reliance on this factual evidence:

 ….
 Furthermore, Mrs. Quaggiotto’s love of both sons … did not detract from her desire to balance her two sons’ financial well-being.
 Her intent in this regard was corroborated by the evidence of Mr. Maggio and his assistant, Ms. Kerim, is reflected in the codicil she executed, and did not simply emanate from the respondent and Rosa.

 Disinheriting one child is an unusual and perhaps unfortunate situation, but a parent who feels strongly that this is the best thing to do is legally entitled to do it.
 After the parent dies, this may lead to litigation among the siblings.
 To reduce the risks of the Will being overturned or challenged in court, the reasons for the unequal distribution should be clearly documented, and careful steps should be taken in the preparation of the Will to avoid any risk of it being impugned.
 Evidence that the beneficiary who was favored took charge of the preparation of the changed Will would tend to support a claim for undue influence.

-Peter Spiro is counsel to Rogerson Law Group for tax appeals & litigation and estate litigation and planning.
 This article is for general information purposes and you should seek specific advice for your particular case